 Nationwide Children's Hospital Homecare is the only homecare provider in the area operated by the pediatric experts at Nationwide Children's Hospital.
 Staff works closely with the family and physician to provide a cost-effective alternative to prolonged hospitalization.
 We provide a variety of health care services in the home.

 Learn more about the services we offer.
 You may also contact us at (614) 355-1100 or 1-800-466-2727.

 We would like your opinion about how well we were able to serve you and your child at Nationwide Children’s Hospital.
 You help keep our standards high by letting us know your opinion.
 About one week after leaving, you may receive a survey in the mail.
 This will give you a chance to tell us about your child’s stay.
 Nationwide Children's Hospital management will use your comments to improve the quality of services at Nationwide Children’s Hospital.
-To receive a survey in the mail, or if you have questions about your survey, please call (614) 722-4836.
+Please direct any questions to Patient Relations by calling (614) 722-6593.
 We appreciate your help.